 Shoes By D.I.
 Jolly

-“You ever wake up with a headache, a dry mouth and a stranger in your bed and just think.
-Is this what rock bottom feels like.
-Not drinking piss out of a trashcan with a needle in your arm, but a state of such moral decay and deplorability that you don’t want to be looking into the mirror that drunk you decided to hang over the bed.
+“You ever wake up with a headache, a dry mouth and a stranger in your bed?
+Then, as you lie there you can’t help but think.
+Is this what rock bottom feels like?
+Not drinking piss out of a trashcan with a needle in your arm, but a state of such moral decay and deplorability that you can’t even stand to look into the mirror that you decided to hang over the bed while drunk.
 Because you’re more interested in fucking yourself, than the person you’re actually fucking?”

-James rolled over on the couch and looked at his therapist, who cocked an eyebrow and said.
+James rolled over and looked at his therapist, who cocked an eyebrow and said.

 “I can’t say that I have, but I have heard you say things like this before.
 I thought you were supposed to be clean?”